-Type of care provided Child Minder

-Registered places 10

-Language of the service English

-Previous Care Inspectorate Wales inspection 20 October 2017

-Is this a Flying Start service?
-No

-Does this service promote Welsh language and culture?
-This service does not provide an 'Active Offer' of the Welsh language and does not demonstrate a significant effort to promoting the use of the Welsh language and culture.
+Type of care provided Child Minder Registered places 10 Language of the service English Previous Care Inspectorate Wales inspection [Manual Insert] 6 March 2018 Is this a Flying Start service?
+[Manual Insert] No Does this service promote Welsh language and culture?
+This service is working towards providing an 'Active Offer' of the Welsh language and demonstrates a significant effort to promoting the use of the Welsh language and culture.